SmartThingsDevelopers/SampleDrivers/lightbulb-lan-esp8266/README.md

 ## Prerequisites

-Any version SmartThings Hub with firmware version 38.x or greater and a LAN device ready to connect.
+A SmartThings Hub with firmware version 38.x or greater and a LAN device ready to connect.

 For this tutorial, we used an ESP8266 but the same principles can be used to integrate any LAN-based device that supports SSDP and HTTP.

 1. Set up the SmartThings CLI according to the [configuration document](https://github.com/SmartThingsCommunity/smartthings-cli/blob/master/packages/cli/doc/configuration.md).
 2. Add the [Edge Driver plugin](https://github.com/SmartThingsCommunity/edge-alpha-cli-plugin#set-up) to the CLI.
 3. Configure your development environment for the [SmartThingsEdgeDrivers](https://github.com/SmartThingsCommunity/SmartThingsEdgeDriversBeta)
-4. A SmartThings hub with firmware version 000.038.000XX or greater and an Aeotec Trisensor.

 ## Uploading Your Driver to SmartThings